robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 #### Recommendations

-- Incentivize customers to use cash to avoid credit card cost to company.
+- Incentivize customers to use cash to avoid credit card charges to company.

+---

+For business task **Q8** : Explore product line performance calculated by gender

+- Women spend more than men on the following product lines:
+  - Food and Beverages by
   -